 Escobaria minima (Baird) D. R. Hunt

-Escobaria minima is a tiny cactus with rounded, single stems up to 1 inch (2.5 cm) tall and up to 0.7 inch (1.8 cm) wide.
-The plant is crowded with thick and corky white spines.
-The flowers are pink, up to 1 inch (2.5 cm) in diameter and 0.6 inch (1.6 cm) long.
-It blooms in several flushes, primarily in mid spring.
-The fruits are ovoid, green and up to 2 inches (5 cm) long.
+Escobaria minima is a small cactus with rounded stems that grow up to 1 inch (2.5 cm) tall and up to 0.7 inches (1.8 cm) in diameter.
+The stems are crowded with thick and corky white spines.
+Flowers are pink, up to 1 inch (2.5 cm) in diameter and 0.6 inches (1.6 cm) long.
+It blooms in several flushes, primarily in mid-spring.
+Fruits are green, ovoid, and up to 2 inches (5 cm) long.

 How to Grow and Care